RAHULSAIRAM/Fake-News-Detection/README.md

 APPROACH:

-1)First we have to get the access to twitter using Devoloper's API key.
+1)First we have to get the access to twitter using Devoloper's API key.<br/>
-2)Tweets will be extracted from twitter and runned through the proposed algorithms.
+2)Tweets will be extracted from twitter and runned through the proposed algorithms.<br/>
-3)After performing Natural Language Processing on the tweet they are labelled accordingly(Fake,Real) 4)Later the fake accounts are listed out to either twitter or corresponding authorities to block the accounts.
+3)After performing Natural Language Processing on the tweet they are labelled accordingly(Fake,Real)<br/>
+4)Later the fake accounts are listed out to either twitter or corresponding authorities to block the accounts.<br/>